 Since COVID-19 also threw a spanner in the works for me – as it did for so many of us – I opted for an online semester abroad.
 Moreover, the number of infections in Ireland had risen to a level that it would have been negligent to travel there.
 Therefore, I was glad that the ISB offered an online program at short notice, which allowed me to continue my studies without delays and from a safe distance.

-Sales & Management Program
+The Sales & Management Program at ISB Dublin

 I attended the Sales & Management program and thus discovered dormant talents in me!
 Convincing and negotiating during a sales meeting suits me and also gives me a lot of pleasure!
 The professors at ISB Dublin are competent and passionate about their subjects, which is definitely noticeable in their teaching.
 One thing in common with the studies at MBS is that the lessons are very practice-oriented and include the lecturers’ own experiences.